bethadele/sea-w30-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+- Aspects of workshop that were most awesome:
+- Aspects of workshop that were less than awesome:
+- Scale of 1 - 10, how likely are you to recommend this workshop to someone else?